Kenneth Macpherson: Shorts

-His first short film, Wing Beat (1927) was an investigation into telepathy and featured himself and HD in acting roles.
+His first short film, Wing Beat (1927) was an investigation into telepathy and featured himself and H.D. in acting roles.
 The film survives only in fragments.
 Macpherson described the film as 'A study in thought... a free verse poem'.
 His second short, Foothills (1928), footage of which was discovered in 1979, concerns a city-woman visiting the countryside, with 'added psychoanalytic ingredients'.
 Nine minutes and ten seconds of footage, in 16mm black and white, exist of his third short film, Monkeys' Moon (1929), which featured Macpherson's 2 pet douroucouli monkeys.
 This film was thought to be lost until the Beinecke Library of Yale University acquired a copy in 2008, where it was fully restored and digitised.

 Borderline

 Macpherson's sole feature, Borderline (1930), originally believed to have been lost, was re-discovered by chance in Switzerland in 1983.
-The silent film with English inter-titles, dissected race and gender relations and was centred on a love triangle, featuring Paul Robeson and HD.
+The silent film with English inter-titles, dissected race and gender relations and was centred on a love triangle, featuring Paul Robeson and H.D.
 It attempted to delve into the mental states of its characters using the technique of 'montage', based on Eisenstein's film theories.
 The film confused and bewildered critics leading the London Evening Standards Clive MacManus to advise Macpherson "to spend a year in a commercial studio" before attempting something as difficult again.
 Deeply upset by the film's hostile reception, Macpherson archived his film and withdrew from film directing.
 In 2006, the British Film Institute sponsored the restoration and eventual DVD release of Borderline, revitalising interest in Macpherson's work.